 Feyre

-Her human joy — the way she experiences a short life wildly and deeply, all at once.
+Her human joy — the way she lived a short life wildly and all at once.
+He just couldn't let her keep it.

 His court

-The Spring Court in perpetual bloom: roses, ivy, alabaster, the warmth he would cage to keep.
+Spring in perpetual bloom: roses, ivy, alabaster, the warmth he'd cage to keep.
+Cage being the operative word.

 The hunt & the wild

-Beast-form, the forest, the old hunting grounds — the feral, elemental self beneath the High Lord.
+Beast-form, the forest, the old hunting grounds — the feral, elemental self under the High Lord.
+This part we never doubted.

 The ACOTAR arc